ladybug-tools/ladybug-web/analemma-3d/readme.md

 ## Issues

 * Open Street Maps - and other maps - not showing because of HTTPS issues
-* When not top window gives error message - should just stay quiet

 ## Things To Do / Road Map / Wish List